oliwur/directory_stat_exporter/README.md

   - how fast is the gathering
   - where are the limits on local drives
   - what are the limits on remote directories
+- work out how to handle dependencies propperly.

 ## notes to self
 - *important* stack items correctly (types and help text must only appear once in a metric export / per request)